jamestalmage/tang/Readme.md

 to start using it in your tests.
 Browserify users should check out the [browserify transform](https://github.com/jamestalmage/browserify-angular-test-utils).
-If neither of those work for your current build process, there is also a [gulp plugin](https://github.com/jamestalmage/gulp-angular-test-utils).
-That can be adapted to nearly any build chain.
+If neither of those work for your current build process, there is also a [gulp plugin](https://github.com/jamestalmage/gulp-angular-test-utils) that can be adapted to nearly any build chain.

 Each module contains it's own set of examples that will help get you started.